kczarzasty/aws-terraform-s3-jenkins-project/README.md

-# aws-terraform-s3-gitlab-project
+# aws-terraform-s3-jenkins-project
-applying aws vpc with terraform + storing state with s3 + running pipeline with gitlab
+applying aws vpc with terraform + storing state with s3 + running pipeline with jenkins